stegra05/investment-projection/documentation/functional_requirements.md

 * (Any other features not listed above)

 ---
-*This updated document aligns functional requirements with the multi-panel workspace and incorporates the concept of guided workflows for specific tasks like complex projection setup (SH-GW1).*
+*This updated document aligns functional requirements with the multi-panel workspace and guided workflow structure, incorporating the chosen aesthetic and content principles where relevant (e.g., in M-8, M-UX1, M-UX2, SH-GW1).*